metageeky/stacked-disclosures/README.md

 # Stacked Disclosures Widget
-The [accordion widget pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion) consists of a set of associated disclosure panels.
-Each panel can be opened or closed individually with the purpose of reducing the need to scroll through multiple sections on a page.
-Commonly, the accordion will typically limit it to only ONE panel open at a time.
-If a panel is open and the user opens another one, the other closes.
-This comes off as a potential antipattern in that the accordion can prevent the user from comparing the content in different panels.
-The accordion pattern works if the panel contents are truly independent of each other.
-That is rarely the case.

-This pattern presents a similar approach to the accordion pattern but permits multiple patterns to be open at any time.
-Additional features include controls to open all and close all the panels.

-Why not use the details/summary element?
+The stacked disclosure is a variant of the [accordion pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion) designed to meet specific design requirements:

+* Each accordion can have any number of disclosure panels opened or closed at any time independent of each other.
+* The accordion has options to open or close all the panels at once.
+* The overall accordion conforms and possibly exceeds accessibility standards.

+Implementation details can be found on the [demo page](https://metageeky.github.io/stacked-disclosures/).

+## License
+This code is released under the [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).